Exporting fresh tuna to Europe

 - See our 10 tips for doing business with European buyers of fish and seafood and our 10 tips for finding buyers in the fish and seafood sector.
 These tips also offer more information on which topics are decisive for European buyers when searching for (new) suppliers.

 Developing Country exporters of fresh tuna have several options for entering the European market.
 The companies that import fresh tuna are most likely to be recognized as importers or traders, processors, or wholesalers of fish and seafood products.
 In that respect, the channels are comparable to market channels for frozen tuna and fish.
-Therefore, see our study Market Channels and Segments for Frozen Fish and Seafood for a general overview of channels.

 In Europe, tuna is mostly imported by traders.
 These traders sell the tuna products to the wholesale trade, industry and/or the retail sector.
 As tuna is a specialty product that is traded in very small volumes and requires a lot of expertise, supermarkets and other retail sellers are not yet involved in direct sourcing.